oluoluoxenfree/oluonline-quartz-style/content/what is technopaganism aka what does it mean to me.md

 modification_date: 2025-02-26T19:07:00
 title: "technopaganism #1: what is technopaganism: aka, what does it mean to me?"
 ---
+*People keep asking what i mean by calling myself a technopagan, and as this snapshot hopefully shows, my definition is still very much a work in progress. [buffy may have popularised the term](https://buffy.fandom.com/wiki/Technopagan) but i don't think that makes it any less useful to me. i hope this is vaguely informative!*

+---

 all the best things in my life were delivered to me by the internet.
 I've met chosen family members through a facebook group I joined because of a random encounter on twitter. i work in tech due to facebook ads. i've made friends, found lovers on dating apps, and found out people I thought were close to me weren't who they said they were. all mediated through a screen.

 some people pray and I just... come up with the right combination of characters for my incantations[^1] and search online.